Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - get along with HR and plan out-of-the-box projetcs with them that will make your team happier

 ## Leadership
-cf. [#gamedev Lead Quick Start Guide] & [Things I was unprepared for as a lead developer] "tell people what you want them to do instead of detailing what they’re doing wrong" [Criticism and Ineffective Feedback] Daniel Pink motivational building blocks from "The puzzle of motivation" :
+cf. [#gamedev Lead Quick Start Guide] & [Things I was unprepared for as a lead developer] & TED Talk WhyGoodLeadersMakeYouFeelSafe
+"tell people what you want them to do instead of detailing what they’re doing wrong" [Criticism and Ineffective Feedback] Daniel Pink motivational building blocks from "The puzzle of motivation" :
 - autonomy: to direct our own lives